S. Creighton Waters (Senior Assistant Deputy Attorney General, Chief Attorney, State Grand Jury Section at South Carolina Attorney General’s Office)

 Ms. Brown reviews all forfeiture audits and reports submitted by the County Auditors, Controllers and District Attorneys.
 In addition, she compiles the Annual Asset Forfeiture Legislative Report.
 Ms. Brown also provides training on forfeiture matters to Office of the Attorney General staff, the Pennsylvania State Police, the Pennsylvania National Guard, the Pennsylvania State Association of County Auditors and the Pennsylvania State Association of County Controllers.

-Adrian Shchuka (Chief Deputy Attorney General at PA Office of Attorney General)
+Adrian Shchuka (Assistant Chief Deputy Attorney General at PA Office of Attorney General)

 Adrian Shchuka